rl-institut/spice_ev/doc/source/code.rst

 Distributed
 -----------
 Unlimited grid connectors are supported.
-Vehicles that arrive at a station with OPP (opportunity charging) are loaded with greedy strategy, ones that arrive at Depot station are loaded with balanced strategy.
+Vehicles that arrive at a station with opp (opportunity charging) are loaded with greedy strategy, ones that arrive at a depot station are loaded with balanced strategy.
 Application case: Bus scenarios.

 .. currentmodule:: src.strategies.distributed